anthonyq7/aegis-detect/README.md

 # Aegis: AI Python Code Detection Model

 ## Overview
-Aegis is a fine-tuned CodeBERT model designed to classify AI-generated and human code.
+Aegis is a fine-tuned CodeBERT model designed to classify AI-generated and human Python code.
 While CodeBERT contains 125 million parameters, Aegis was efficiently trained locally using LoRA (Low-Rank Adaptation), updating only a subset of the original parameters.

 This project investigates classifying code based on semantic differences.
-Consequently, the dataset (20K samples: 10K AI + 10K Human) was aggressively cleaned to ensure standard formatting and the removal of comments and docstrings.
+Consequently, the dataset (20K Python samples: 10K AI + 10K Human) was aggressively cleaned to ensure standard formatting and the removal of comments and docstrings.
 A confidence threshold of 0.7 was established to flag samples as AI-generated only when strong evidence exists.
 Aegis is not a definitive judge; predictions can be imperfect, particularly in tasks where semantic convergence between humans and AI is observed (e.g., LeetCode solutions).

 ## Installation